The Path And Process Of Schizophrenia Recovery

 Cognitive symptoms can be scary and create a sensation of being out of control of one’s own body.
 A loss of cognitive function may correlate with an increased rate of drug dependency to regain some control over their minds.

-There have been considerable improvements in managing and understanding schizophrenia in the last decade.
+There have been considerable improvements in the management, understanding, and treatment of schizophrenia in the last decade.
 New science has given us insights into the causes and makeup of schizophrenia, while continuous research has allowed for the development of more effective treatment methods and counseling strategies.

 In the end, It is estimated that roughly half of the people with schizophrenia can recover and suffer no relapses with proper medication, achieving functional remission.
 In contrast, only 20% of those without proper treatment are likely to avoid relapse.
 Between relapses, over half of those diagnosed with schizophrenia can live relatively typical and healthy lives.